How to Build a DIY Raspberry Pi UPS Battery Backup System

 Raspberry Pi's are vulnerable to power cuts which corrupt the SD card.
 Build a DIY Uninterruptible Power Supply (UPS) to protect your Pi.

 An Uninterruptible Power Supply (UPS) is a peripheral which provides emergency battery power to servers when the input power source or mains power fails.
 While most UPS devices are quite large and heavy, smaller devices are used to protect individual PCs.
-These smaller devices are more affordable with prices around £100, however, they are overkill for a Raspberry Pi.
-In this DIY project, we will use a mobile phone power block to provide a battery backup for the Raspberry Pi which is both low-cost and small in size.
+These smaller devices are more affordable, with prices around £100.
+However, they are overkill for a Raspberry Pi.
+In this DIY project, we will use a mobile phone power block to provide a battery backup for the Raspberry Pi, which is both low-cost and small.
 If you have a spare power bank lying around not being used, this project may not even cost a penny.
+This affordability makes this project accessible to all DIY enthusiasts, regardless of their budget.

 Raspberry Pi DIY UPS